cyberbotics/webots/docs/discord/development-2021.md

 ![unknown.png](https://cdn.discordapp.com/attachments/565155651395780609/845220870212288542/unknown.png)
 %end

-##### Darko Lukić [Moderator] 05/21/2021 08:49:03
-I cannot reproduce this, it works fine for me :/

-##### Daemongear 05/21/2021 08:49:29
 something keeps requesting that position, and I don't know what, since I am not using any controllers and even rviz is closed

-I would think so, since I have only 3 motors out of 18 giving this issue. maybe I've exported something wrong last time, I'll keep checking.

 ##### Darko Lukić [Moderator] 05/21/2021 08:51:18
 You are launching the simulation like this?